-Management and supervisors will continually monitor the work activities and site conditions, and will ensure that mandatory/additional/specialized PPE is available and provided for specific activities dependent upon the hazards that are present.
-Management, supervisors, workers, sub-contractors and service providers must adhere to all applicable PPE requirements while on a job site and ensure that provided, worn or used PPE is a proper fit, having regard to all relevant factors including body types and used as required.
+Management and supervisors continuously monitor work activities and site conditions to ensure that mandatory/additional/specialized PPE is available and provided as needed, depending on the hazards present.
+All personnel on the job site, including managers, supervisors, workers, subcontractors, and service providers, must adhere to applicable PPE requirements and ensure that provided PPE is properly fitted and used considering all relevant factors including body types.

-All personal protective equipment must be inspected before its use and as prescribed by the applicable manufacturer's recommendations and/or legal requirements.
+All personal protective equipment must be inspected before its use and used and maintained as prescribed by the applicable manufacturer's recommendations and/or legal requirements.
 Specific PPE inspection forms, equivalent templates and/or software application modules could be utilized to record inspection, as long as the intent of the requirements is met.